withfig/challenge-history-search/README.md

-##### Assessment:
+### Assessment:

-1. <u>Code Quality</u>: We are looking for clean, modular code that follows Vue best practices.
+1. **Code Quality**: We are looking for clean, modular code that follows Vue best practices.
-2. <u>Robustness</u>: We'll be evaluating how well your parsing logic handles various history formats and shell configurations.
+2. **Robustness**: We'll be evaluating how well your parsing logic handles various history formats and shell configurations.
 You don't need to support everything, but do the research into the different permutations and be explicit about what you support and what you've decided is out of scope.
 (If you are ever on the fence, ask us!)
-3. <u>Product Experience</u>: Build something that you would want to use yourself.
+3. **Product Experience**: Build something that you would want to use yourself.
 Leave time to polish the UI.

 ----